kubernetes-retired/external-storage/gluster/file/README.md

 `volumenameprefix_Namespace_PVCname_randomUUID`

 Please note that, the value for this parameter cannot contain `_` in storageclass.
 This is an optional parameter.

+* `cloneenabled` : This option allows to create clone of PVCs if pvc is annotated with `k8s.io/CloneRequest`.
+The new PVC will be clone of pvc specified as the field value of `k8s.io/CloneRequest` annotation.
+This is an optional parameter and by default this option is false/disabled.

+* `snapfactor`: Dynamically provisioned volume's thinpool size can be configured with this parameter.
+The value for the parameter should be in range of 1-100, this value will be taken into account while creating thinpool for the provisioned volume.
+This is an optional parameter with default value of 1.

 Additional Reference: